PragyanTiwari/basicrepo/README.md

-## this file is used for giving the basic description of the project.
+## This is the basic description of this project.